Perspective | What Baltic leaders think about a war they’ve long warned was coming

 Q. What is your answer?

-A. This an open question.
+A. This is an open question.
 We have to answer it.

 Q. What is your personal answer?